Exchange application and acceptance

 Both the course and housing application period for nominated exchange students is from 1 April-25 April for autumn semester studies and 1 October-25 October for spring studies.

-Note that for spring 2017 exchange studies, the LU Accommodation housing application will open on Monday 3 October.
+Note that for autumn 2017 exchange studies, the LU Accommodation housing application will open on 3 April.

 Check your courses with your home university

 Discuss your course selections with your academic advisor at your home university to check you will be able to receive credits.
 Later on, if your course selection needs to be changed, please keep your home university coordinator updated.

 Your home university sends us your transcript of records so that we review your course selection against your eligibility and the available places on the courses you have chosen.

 Once we have received and evaluated your application against the admission requirements and course availability, your nomination for the exchange will be finalised and you will be sent a 'Letter of Acceptance' from Lund University.

 Students find out if they are accepted or not within 1-2 months of submission of their application.